serverlessworkflow/specification/specification.md

 Serverless Workflow specification provides extensions which can be found [here](extensions/README.md).

-Even tho users can define their own extensions, it is encouraged to use the ones provided by the specification, and for the community to contribute their extension to the specification so they can grow alongside it.
+Even tho users can define their own extensions, it is encouraged to use the ones provided by the specification.
+We also encourage users to contribute their extensions to the specification.
+That way they can be shared with the rest of the community.

 If you have an idea for a new workflow extension, or would like to enhance an existing one, please open an `New Extension Request` issue in this repository.